Sustainable Urban Farming Impact in Georgia's Communities

 Summary

-Eligible applicants in Georgia with a demonstrated commitment to Housing are encouraged to consider this funding opportunity.
+Eligible applicants in Georgia with a demonstrated commitment to Women are encouraged to consider this funding opportunity.
 To identify additional grants aligned with your needs, visit The Grant Portal and utilize the Search Grant tool for tailored results.

 Grant Overview